cbalbin-bio/Epitopedia/README.md

---rasa | Cutoff for relative accessible surface area --rasa_span | Minimum consecutive accesssible residues to consider a hit a SeqBMM --taxid_filter | taxa filter; example to filter out all Coronaviridae --taxid_filter 11118
+--rasa | Cutoff for relative accessible surface area --rasa_span | Minimum consecutive accesssible residues to consider a hit a SeqBMM --taxid_filter | taxa filter; example to filter out all Coronaviridae --taxid_filter 11118 --rmsd | Max RMSD to still be considered a structural mimic --view | View results from a previous run
+--port | Port to be used by webserver
+--use-afdb | Include AFDB in search
+--pplddt | Minimum protein pLDDT score a structure predicted by alphafold must have to be considered --mplddt | Minimum average local pLDDT score a region predicted by alphafold must have to be considered
 ## Output

 Example output files 6VXX_A with a taxid_filt of 11118 as an input can be found [here](example_output).